jbmurillo/cloud-computing-course/README.md

 # Cloud Computing Course Repository
-> *A collection of activities, outputs, and learning resources for [Course Name/Code]*
+> *A collection of activities, outputs, and learning resources for Cloud Computing/CCM101*
 ## 📌 About This Repository
 This repo serves as my organized workspace for all course requirements, including:
 - Class notes and summaries